fangwei123456/spikingjelly/docs/source/tutorials/en/neuromorphic_datasets.rst

 Download Automatically/Manually
 -------------------------------------------------------

 SpikingJelly can download some datasets (e.g., CIFAR10-DVS) automatically.
-When we first use these datasets, SpikingJelly will download the dataset to ``download`` in the root directory.
+When we use these datasets for the first time, SpikingJelly will download the dataset to ``download`` in the root directory.
 The ``downloadable()`` function of each dataset defines whether this dataset can be downloaded automatically, and the ``resource_url_md5()`` function defines the download url and MD5 of each file.
 Here is an example:

 .. code:: python

-    from spikingjelly.datasets.cifar10_dvs import CIFAR10DVS
+    from spikingjelly.datasets import CIFAR10DVS
-    from spikingjelly.datasets.dvs128_gesture import DVS128Gesture
+    from spikingjelly.datasets import DVS128Gesture

     print('CIFAR10-DVS downloadable', CIFAR10DVS.downloadable())
     print('resource, url, md5/n', CIFAR10DVS.resource_url_md5())